OpenNebula/vOneCloud-docs/source/infrastructure_configuration/add_new_vcenter.rst

 * Virtual Machines
 * Networks

-If resources are imported in vOneCloud rather than created throught it, they **won't** be deleted in vCenter if deleted in vOneCloud.
+If resources are imported in vOneCloud rather than created through it, they **won't** be deleted in vCenter if deleted in vOneCloud.

 Add New vCenter Cluster
 --------------------------------------------------------------------------------